top of page

 "I must live for something."

-Thank you very much for reading to the end.
+Thank you for reading until the end.

 NAKAMURA.Nyosen